Roby003/MDS/README.md

 - Run database migrations to set up the database schema.
 - Launch the application and verify all features are working correctly.

-# Testing
-Testing is crucial to ensure the reliability and performance of BoardBloom.
-Implement unit tests and integration tests to cover the following areas:

-- Models: Validate data integrity and business logic.
-- Controllers: Test all controller actions for expected behavior.
-- Views: Ensure views render correctly with the right data.
-- Security: Verify authentication and authorization mechanisms.
-- Example Unit Test: BloomControllerTests

 # AI used to help with development